Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/HUE Plug.md

 lang: en
 permalink: /wiki/HUE%20Plug
 ---
 > **Deprecated:** this dedicated HUE node remains available for existing flows.
 Use **HUE Controller** for new work.
 It is marked `(deprecated)` in the palette and on the canvas, uses a lighter color than HUE Controller, and its editor opens with a migration notice.
-The orange migration button converts all legacy HUE nodes locally; afterwards it opens an editable email draft and the donation page in a new browser window.
+The high-contrast orange migration button with white text converts all legacy HUE nodes locally; afterwards it opens only an editable email draft.
 The email is never sent automatically.
-When the process finishes, a fixed Node-RED message remains visible until you click OK.
+When the process finishes, a fixed Node-RED message remains visible until you click OK and offers an optional support button; the donation page opens only when that button is clicked.
+[Watch the explanatory video on YouTube](https://youtu.be/f0Evf2QFI7c) before starting.

 # Hue Plug / Outlet